 Iranian Linguistics

-Together with a group of faculty and students in the Department of Linguistics at the University of Arizona, we investigate various aspects of Iranian languages.
+The Iranian Linguistics Research Team (ILRT) in the Department of Linguistics at the University of Arizona investigates various aspects of Iranian languages.
 This investigation consists of both descriptive as well as theoretical analyses.
-The Iranian Linguistics Research team began its work in 2015, supported by an NSF funded grant, and has continued its activities since then.
+ILRT began its work in 2015, supported by an NSF funded grant, and has continued its activities since then.
 We received an NSF grant for a workshop on Complex Predicates in Iranian Languages in 2019, and a major NSF grant to investigate the syntax, morphology and phonology of five Iranian languages (Balochi, Ossetian, Pashto, Persian, Sorani-Kurdish) in 2019.

 The research team has produced:

-• Database consisting of the original interviews conducted on 18 Iranian languages and the transcriptions of the data that are being uploaded to the UA Repository, a university-managed, password-protected data-storage.
+- • Database consisting of the original interviews conducted on 18 Iranian languages and the transcriptions of the data that have been uploaded to the UA Repository, a university-managed, password-protected data-storage.
 Public access to the data will be provided when the transfer of data is completed.

 The Iranian Language Family

+According to the Ethnologue, there are 86 attested languages in the Iranian language family.
+These languages are spoken by 150-200 million people.
 The oldest attested languages in the Iranian family are Old Persian, known from the cuneiform inscriptions of the Achaemenian emperors, and Avestan, the language of Avesta, a collection of sacred Zoroastrian texts.
 Old Persian can be clearly associated with the Southwest Iranian group, and must be considered a direct precursor of Middle and Modern Persian (Payne 1990).
-The three major variants of Persian are: Farsi (Iran), Tajiki (Tajikistan), and Dari (Afghanistan).
-Lori is another member of the Southwest Iranian family spoken in Loristan and Ilam, two provinces in Western Iran.
+The three major variants of Persian are: Farsi (Iran), Tajiki (Tajikistan), and Dari (Afghanistan), each exhibiting distinct phonological and syntactic variations.
+Lori is another member of the Southwest Iranian family spoken in Lorestan and Ilam, two provinces in Western Iran.

-There are several languages or language sub-groups within the Northwestern Iranian languages, including several dialects of Kurdish: Kurmanji, spoken in the northern part of Kurdistan province in Iran, and in Iraq, Syria, and Turkey; Gorani, spoken in the southern part of Kurdistan; Sorani, in the Kurdish areas across the border of Iran and Iraq; and Hawrami in the western part of Iran.
-The other members of the Northwestern group are Laki, in the western part of Iran; Zazaki (or Dimli) in Anatolia (Turkey); Baluchi, in Eastern Iran and Pakistan; Taleshi, along the Caspian See in Iran; Mazandarani, near the Caspian Sea; and Vafsi, in the central areas in Iran, as well as Gorani and Hawrami in the western borders of Iran.
+There are several languages or sub-families within the Northwestern Iranian languages, including two Kurdish languages: Kurmanji, spoken in the northern part of Kurdistan province in Iran, and in Iraq, Syria, and Turkey; and Sorani, in the Kurdish areas across the border of Iran and Iraq.
+Each one of them has its own distinct dialects that exhibit phonological and syntactic variations.
+The other members of the Northwestern group are Laki, in the western part of Iran; Zazaki (or Dimli) in Anatolia (Turkey); Balochi, in Eastern Iran and Pakistan; Taleshi, along the Caspian Sea in Iran; Mazandarani, near the Caspian Sea; and Vafsi, in the central areas in Iran, as well as Gorani, spoken in the southern part of Kurdistan, and Hawrami in the western borders of Iran.

 All Iranian languages exhibit some common characteristics.
 One such property is that they are all verb-final.
 Other common properties include (a) the remarkably interesting and complex verbal constructions, (b) the existence of a broad range of derivational and inflectional affixes, (c) a syntax-morphological phenomenon called EZAFE (addition) construction where an EZAFE enclitic links a nominal element to its modifiers and possessor, and (d) various types of clitic positioning.